samoletek/samoletek/README.md

 ---

-**Mobile App Development** — full-cycle iOS and Android in React Native and native Swift.
+**Mobile Apps Development** — full-cycle iOS and Android in React Native and native Swift.
 I know App Store guidelines well enough to navigate rejections and ship on time.

-**Business Process Automation** — multi-system integrations across Monday, HubSpot, Salesforce, Pipedrive, Zoho, connected with QuickBooks, Stripe, Xero, and more.
+**BPA** — multi-system integrations across Monday, HubSpot, Salesforce, Pipedrive, Zoho, connected with QuickBooks, Stripe, Xero, and more.
 Real-time bidirectional sync with error handling and monitoring.
 30+ API integrations across logistics, finance, healthcare, and manufacturing.

-**AI Integration** — custom agents via Claude API and OpenAI.
+**AI Integrations** — custom agents via Claude API and OpenAI.
 Voice bots through Vapi, Retell AI, and Twilio with ElevenLabs voices.
 RAG systems, MCP-based workflows.
 Production deployments — not demos.

+**Custom Development** — when no-code hits its ceiling: Node.js, Next.js, TypeScript, PostgreSQL, React.
+Web apps, dashboards, internal tools.
+Built to last and handed over with documentation.

 **Vibecode Rescue** — you used AI to build a prototype and it works until it doesn't.
 Wrong architecture, no error handling, security gaps, logic that breaks under real load.
 I audit, tell you exactly what's broken, and refactor it into something that runs in production.

-**CRM & Financial System Integration** — connecting the platforms your team already uses so data flows automatically.
-Every major CRM with every major finance and payment platform.

-**Custom Development** — when no-code hits its ceiling: Node.js, Next.js, TypeScript, PostgreSQL, React.
-Web apps, dashboards, internal tools.
-Built to last and handed over with documentation.

 ---